-In addition, portable gadgets are exposed to electromagnetic interference to a greater extent if compared to stationary devices.
+In addition, portable gadgets are exposed to electromagnetic interference to a greater extent than stationary devices.
 As a result, the information stored on these devices can be damaged.
 Besides, portable devices can be used outside a clinic, and anyone can steal confidential information about clients.
 Therefore, users should take action to prevent unauthorized intervention.
 The following typical weak points in healthcare cybersecurity should be addressed:

 - Protection of wireless transmission of data.
-Special attention should be paid to wireless transmission of data.
+Special attention should be paid to the wireless transmission of data.
 The loss of data often occurs during data transmission.
-Therefore, the transmission of electronic health data should be performed without encryption, as recommended by cybersecurity experts.
+Therefore, electronic health data transmission should be performed without encryption, as recommended by cybersecurity experts.

 Tip 2: Use Appropriate Anti-Virus Software

 Small healthcare offices and clinics often become victims of hackers through viruses.
 Even computers equipped with the latest cybersecurity updates may be at risk of a hacker attack because of undetected flaws.
-Also, outside sources like flash drives, email, CDs, or web downloads can pose a threat of infection with various viruses.
+Also, outside sources like flash drives, emails, CDs, or web downloads can threaten infection with various viruses.
 Therefore, using products that provide updated protection is important.
 Different types of anti-virus software like ESET NOD32 Antivirus or Kaspersky are widely available on the internet.
 This anti-virus software is reliable and affordable.

 Many healthcare facilities started to use electronic healthcare records (EHR) for more accurate data recording.
 Hence, the importance of updating anti-virus software is increasing.
-Besides, new viruses and malware are created continuously, and vendors should make regular updates of anti-virus software on all devices.
+Besides, new viruses and malware are created continuously, and vendors should regularly update anti-virus software on all devices.
 It’s easy to do because anti-virus software generates reminders related to the updates automatically.
-Making these updates is important because data may be destroyed, defaced, or simply stolen by attackers without using anti-virus software.
+Making these updates is important because data may be destroyed, defaced, or stolen by attackers without using anti-virus software.
 But how to recognize whether a computer is infected?

 Here we listed the symptoms of virus infection: